 - 2. Have specific travel directions for the bus driver. - 3.
-Carry to the tournament: - Copy of the entry form and tournament schedule - All necessary checks or purchase orders - Medical releases and permission slips or copies of these since you might want to leave the originals in a file in your classroom - Specific directions to the tournament site; be sure bus driver gets a copy to review. - School and parent emergency telephone numbers - Legal pad, notebook, pens, pencils, stopwatches - Copies of your interpers' documentation - Magazine, book, papers to grade, tablet computer, etc. as there will be lots of "downtime" waiting for results - An "emergency" kit containing band-aids, Neosporin (or equivalent), head and stomach pain relievers, emergency toiletries, incidentals such as an extra necktie, hose, safety pins and a small sewing kit. - Permission slip from parents allowing you to dispense the above medications. - 4.
+Carry to the tournament: - Copy of the entry form and tournament schedule - All necessary checks or purchase orders - Medical releases and permission slips or copies of these since you might want to leave the originals in a file in your classroom - School and parent emergency telephone numbers - Legal pad, notebook, pens, pencils, stopwatches - Copies of your interpers' documentation - Magazine, book, papers to grade, laptop or tablet, etc. as there will be lots of "downtime" waiting for results - An "emergency" kit containing band-aids, Neosporin (or equivalent), head and stomach pain relievers, emergency toiletries, incidentals such as an extra necktie, hose, safety pins and a small sewing kit. - Permission slip from parents allowing you to dispense the above medications. - 4.
 Just before leaving, have everyone show you their interp folders and documentation.
 SEE THEM.
 This can avoid surprises when you get to the tournament site.